-Japan second-quarter GDP beats expectations - BBC News
+Japan's growth rate hits two-year high

 Consumer spending

-Strong domestic demand helped to offset a drop in exports during the second-quarter.
+Strong domestic demand helped to offset a drop in exports during the second quarter of the year.

-Private consumption rose 0.9% during the period as shoppers spent on big items like cars and home appliances, and also dined out more.

 Japan has been trying to lift consumer spending, which accounts for more than a half of the country's GDP.